BetterMontreal/BetterMontreal.github.io/en/about.md

 # How to

 [Publish an event](/create).
 At least propose a topic.
 Comment on [bugs and development issues](waffle.io/bettermtl/bettermtl.github.io) to help prioritize.
-[Discuss methods here](gitter.im/bettermtl/general) about rsvp'ing, attending, volunteering, contributing, fact-checking.
+[Discuss methods here](gitter.im/bettermtl/general).

 # Problem to solve

 Many activities are calendar conflicts.
 Information comes in at various times from various sources.
 It's haphazard and a hassle to choose whether to undo an RSVP sent in, or leave this till the last minute or not at all.

-Together we can build an open collaborative attention management platform, to post a topic or an event, let anyone correct details, and also turn it into a newsletter item at same time.
+Together we can build a collaborative wikified attention-management platform, to post a topic or an event, let anyone correct details, and also turn it into a newsletter item at same time so anyone can send news out to friends-followers.

-As an attendee we want to choose and honour our RSVP's.
-When we are an event organizer we want valid data, to know those who RSVP are indeed valid (e.g. will arrive on time and stay for the event).
+As an attendee we want to honour our RSVP's.
+When we are event organizers we want valid data, to know those who RSVP are indeed valid (e.g. will arrive on time and stay for the event).
+When we are a sponsor we want valid data too.

 # The co-opetition
-We can rally and merge groups of organizers-admins-curators to create a more collaborative event space.
+We can rally groups of organizers-admins-curators.
+E.g. **Independently curated calendars** (Spring 2016)
-E.g.
-**Independently curated calendars (Spring 2016)**

 1. [Montreal NewTech & Startup Events calendar](http://notman.org/event-space/#mtltech) curated by [Ilias Benjelloun](https://www.linkedin.com/in/iliasbenjelloun)
 1. [Your Meetups](http://www.meetup.com/find/events/?allMeetups=true&radius=50&userFreeform=Montr%C3%A9al%2C+QC&mcId=z278063&mcName=Montr%C3%A9al%2C+Qu%C3%A9bec%2C+CA&eventFilter=mysugg), see *Export to...* link on the right sidebar